 - Timothy Ahrensbach, Head of Workplace Experience, LEGO

 - Jeroen Heunen, Corporate Real Estate Manager, PWC

 During our discussion, the representatives shared the highs and lows of their experiences with hybrid working, employee engagement, and office technology integration over the past year.

 Here are five takeaways on how to upgrade your own workplace strategy:

 1. Listen to your employees

 While data can be key to improving the workplace, it won’t guarantee employee happiness—for that, you need to listen to the wants of your employees.
-Regardless of whether you renovate your office, or recalibrate your meeting rooms, employees will be driven by their own desires to work where they are most comfortable and productive.
+Regardless of whether you renovate your office, or recalibrate your meeting rooms to cater to hybrid meetings, employees will be driven by their own desires to work where they are most comfortable and productive.
 Try to understand why and how your employees work from home.
 As Oliver Dubuisson from Novartis put it “We can’t dictate how people reach their peak performance and therefore can’t be telling them where to work from—that’s the employee’s decision as an individual and as a member of a team.”

 A company should consider who their employees are and how they like to work, and let real estate decisions follow from there.
 By listening to your employees, you signal your attention to their needs.
 That way you can prevent the hasty implementation of costly changes that don’t mesh with their desires.

 2. Determine your necessary workspaces